 As human beings, we have basic needs.
-Basic needs are what we need to have to function well in our lives.
-We all need access to the basic needs, including shelter, food and clothing, which is necessary for our individual self-sufficiency.
+Basic needs in life are what we need if we are to function and function well.
+We all need access to the basic needs, including shelter, food and clothing that is necessary for our individual self-sufficiency.

 We also have emotional needs that will differ throughout our life and depending on whether we’re the child or the adult.
 Our circumstances will also dictate our different needs at that time.

 Below are just some of our basic needs:

 Children need to be loved, cared about, accepted and understood.
 Forgiven, safe, supported, trusted, in control, free and valued.

 Adults needs include